AhmadSOH/Mini_Projects/TemperatureConverter/README.txt

-my project for "introduction in java" course presented from King Saud University.
+my project for the contest which was presented from King Saud University for Students who enrolled in "introduction in Programming" course.

 This project was from early 2019, in my first year in university before I started studying computer science.